 The Japanese are so polite that they end up apologizing for just about anything.
 So much so that there are thousands of ways to apologize in the Japanese language.
-Today we will see 23 ways to apologize.
+Today we are going to see 23 ways to apologize.

 There are different ways to apologize in Japan.
-It all depends on the severity of your mistake and your relationship with the person.
-A simple bump in Japan is reason to apologize.
-The Japanese apologize even without making any mistakes.
+It all depends on the seriousness of your mistake and your relationship with the person.
+A simple bump in Japan is reason enough to apologize.
+The Japanese apologize even without making a mistake.

-Remember that the translations to the letter can be quite strange as: I was Sad, I was Rude, I'm Sorry, Forgive me things like that. but the effect of the word in Japanese is quite different from the Portuguese translation.
+It is worth remembering that the translations to the letter can be quite strange as: I was sad, I was rude, I'm sorry, forgive me things like that. however the effect of the word in Japanese is quite different from the translation into Portuguese.

 Sumimasen [すみません] is one of the most common words spoken in Japanese.
-I’m sorry It is often used as a mild apology.
-If you run into someone in the middle of the street or subway you can apologize by saying sumimasen [deshita].
+It is often used as a mild apology.
+If you run into someone in the middle of the street or metro you can apologize by saying sumimasen [deshita].

-Shitsurei [失礼] can be translated as “excuse me” but literally it's rude, disrespectful and unkind, as if you are saying: I'm going to do something rude now I’m sorry.
+Shitsurei [失礼] can be translated as “excuse me” but literally it's rude, disrespectful and impolite, as if you're saying: I'm going to do something rude now, sorry.
 It is an informal and light apology.
 If you need to reach something at the dinner table you can say shitsurei.

 Shikkei [失敬] has the same meaning as shitsurei.
 It is mainly used by salaried workers.
-Young people do not usually use.
-The first time you say this, go with a group of employees.
+Young people don't usually use it.
+The first time you say that, you go along with a group of employees.

 Shitsureishimashita [失礼しました] is the formal version of shitsurei.
-In Japanese, the past tense often sounds more formal.
+In Japanese, the verb in the past often sounds more formal.
 It can be translated as "I was rude".
-You can say that if you drop a drink at a dinner table.
+You can say that if you spill a drink on a dinner table.

-Sumimasen Deshita [すみませんでした] is the formal past tense of sumimasen.
+Sumimasen Deshita [すみませんでした] is Sumimasen's formal past tense.
 Use this to apologize to your boss when you are caught sleeping in the park during working hours.

-Suimasen [すいません] and Sunmasen [すんません] are other colloquial ways of apologizing with the same meaning as sumimasen but more regional and informal.
+Suimasen [すいません] and Sunmasen [すんません] are other colloquial ways to apologize with the same meaning as sumimasen but more regional and informal.

-Sumima sen en [すみま千円] is a humorous and playful term for apologizing and forgiving.
-A pun using 1,000 yen [千 円] at the end of the sumimasen sentence.
+Sumima sen en [すみま千円] is a humorous and playful term of apology and forgiveness.
+A pun using 1,000 yen [千円] at the end of the sumimasen sentence.

 Gomen [ごめん] is a very informal form of excuse that should only be used with close friends and family.
-It is slang for gomenasai (short form).
-You can say gomen when you are 5 minutes late when you meet a friend.
+It's slang for gomenasai (short form).
+You can say gomen when you are 5 minutes late when meeting a friend.

-Gomen ne [ごめんね] The ne in gomen serves to emphasize, identical to the portuguese “ne“, but sounds more feminine.
-Say Gomen ne when you are 5 minutes late in meeting your friends.
+Gomen ne [ごめんね] O huh in gomen it serves to emphasize, identical to “huh" Brazilian, but it sounds more feminine.
+Say it Gomen ne when you're 5 minutes late meeting your friends.

-Gomenasai [ごめんなさい] means I'm sorry and sounds a little more formal, but don't use it with everyone.
+Gomenasai [ごめんなさい] means I'm sorry and it sounds a little more formal, but don't use it with everyone.
 In other words, don't try to say gomenasai with your boss or higher level people.
-Use it when someone is mad at you.
+Use it when someone is angry with you.

-Sumanai [済まない] may indicate something inexplicable, unjustifiable, unforgivable, an apology and thanks, pity and remorse.
-Young people often use suman [すまん] informally as if they were sorry.
+Sumanai [済まない] can indicate something inexplicable, unjustifiable, unforgivable, an apology and thanks, pity and remorse.
+Young people often use suman [すまん] informally as if it were a sorry.

 Moushiwake Gozaimasen deshita [申し訳ございませんでした] is a formal apology.
 You should only use it if you have done something very wrong.
 It can be used by the president of a company that launched a defective product.

 Moshiwake arimasen deshita [申し訳ありませんでした] is an even more polite form.
-Use to apologize after your company launches a very dangerous defective product.
-It can literally mean literally: We are sorry.
+Use to apologize after your company releases a very dangerous defective product.
+To the letter it can literally mean: We are sorry.

-Makoto ni moushiwake gozaimasen deshita [誠に申し訳ございませでした] is mostly used by a disgraced samurai and a ninja.
-Use this option when falling in love with a shogun's daughter.
+Makoto ni moushiwake gozaimasen deshita [誠に申し訳ございませんでした] is mostly used by a dishonored samurai and a ninja.
+Use this option when you fall in love with a shogun's daughter.
 A super formal way, keigo!

 Other ways to apologize in Japanese

-Owabishimasu [お詫びします] literally means excuses.
-It may sound like I apologize for it or I'm sorry for making this mistake.
+Owabishimasu [お詫びします] literally means apologies.
+It may sound like I'm sorry for that or I'm sorry for making that mistake.

-Fukaku owabiitashimasu [深くお詫びいたします] is a more formal version of owabishimasu and means my deepest apology.
+Fukaku owabiitashimasu [深くお詫びいたします] is a more formal version of owabishimasu and means my deepest apologies.

-Kokorokara owabi moshiagemasu [心からお詫び申し上げす] literally means “sincere apologies from the bottom of the heart”.
+Kokorokara owabi moshiagemasu [心からお詫び申し上げます] literally means “heartfelt apologies from the heart”.
 Used by a business manager who sincerely apologizes and that everything was the cause of his incompetence.

-Ainiku [生憎] gives the idea of unfortunately or was not possible, but means forgiveness and apology.
+Ainiku [生憎] gives the idea of unfortunately or it was not possible, but it means forgiveness and apologies.
 It is usually written in hiragana and is often used in the middle of sentences in longer expressions.

 Saasen [サーセン] is an unusual way to say sorry or sorry.

-Osoreiru [恐れ入る] is a verb that can mean to mourn, to apologize and to forgive.
+Osoreiru [恐れ入る] is a verb that can mean regret, beg excuses and forgiveness.
 Literally the word means to be afraid.

 - Soorii [ソーリー] from English “Sorry”;